-A Pink Rotala plant can display the most intense colors at a low nitrate level (5 mg/l) and at a high phosphate plus prescribed iron/micronutrient levels.
+A Pink Rotala plant can display the most intense colors at a low nitrate level (5 mg/l) and a high phosphate plus prescribed iron/micronutrient levels.
 Various fertilizer doses bring color hues from pink to yellow.
-Remember to maintain nitrates below 5 ppm and phosphates above 1 ppm will further enhance the appearance.
+Remember to maintain nitrates below 5 ppm, and phosphates above 1 ppm will further enhance the appearance.

 Rotala rotundifolia can adapt to any aquarium size with a temperature not higher than 30°Celcius (86°Farenheit) and not lower than 21°Celcius (70°Farenheit).